zk-phi/company-dwim/Readme.markdown

 - `company-selection-default` is not disabled
   - `RET` can also perform completion
   - first tooltip item looks like selected by default
-- `company-dwim` is not enabled for flex matches

 ## Usage